iumiCash/iumiCash.github.io/docs/authentication/token.md

         * `client_credentials`
         * `authorization_code`
         * `refresh_token`

+    `redirect_uri` *URL string*
+    :   If the redirect URI was included in the initial authorization request, the service must require it in the token request as well.
+        The redirect URI in the token request must be an exact match of the redirect URI that was used when generating the authorization code.

+        The service must reject the request otherwise.

     `code` *string*
     :    Specification by OAuth 2.0 protocol.

     :   !!! info
              Required when `grant_type` is `authorization_code`.
 See [code] flow for details.

     `refresh_token` *string*
     :    Specification by OAuth 2.0 protocol.

     :   !!! info
             Required when `grant_type` is `refresh_token`.
 See [refresh] flow for details.

     `state` *string*
     :    Specification by OAuth 2.0 protocol.

     :   ??? info
             An opaque value used by the client to maintain state between the request and callback.
             The authorization server includes this value when redirecting the user-agent back to the client.
             The parameter SHOULD be used for preventing cross-site request forgery

 ### Response